nere-var/CSCI4406-project/README.md

   - lists who is online
 ### How Client and Server Will Interact
 The client and server will interact by allowing a user to download the client to access a server hosted elsewhere.
 By having access to the client, the user can connect to the server, set a username and password, connect to a chatroom and chat, change their username, or disconnect from the server and leave the chat.\
 The server will accept a sent message from a client, and broadcast it to any connected users of the chatroom.
 The server will also store any usernames and passwords set by users connecting by associating usernames with client sockets.
+It will also have a list of all users who are connected to the server, and specify which chat room they are in.
 ### How Concurrency Will Be Supported
 How concurrency will be supported (at least 2 clients).
 ## Testing and Metrics Plan